 There is a bit of a wait until the next meteor shower, the popular Lyrids, in April.
 The Lyrids will peak on April 22 and will be best seen in the Northern Hemisphere – but the moon will be 68% full, according to the American Meteor Society.
 This may make the meteor shower less visible.

 The Eta Aquariids follow soon after, peaking on May 5 when the moon is 38% full.
 This shower is best seen in the southern tropics, but will still produce a medium shower for those north of the equator.

 The Delta Aquariids are also best seen from the southern tropics and will peak between July 28 and 29 when the moon is 74% full.

-Interestingly, another meteor shower peaks on the same night -- the Alpha Capricornids.
+Interestingly, another meteor shower peaks on the same night – the Alpha Capricornids.
 Although this is a much weaker shower, it has been known to produce some bright fireballs during the peak.
-And it will be visible for those on either side of the equator.
+It will be visible for those on either side of the equator.

 Here is the meteor shower schedule for the rest of the year, according to EarthSky’s meteor shower outlook.

 - October 8: Draconids

 - November 17: Leonids

 - December 13 to 14: Geminids

 This year, there will be two eclipses of the sun and two eclipses of the moon – and three of these will be visible for some in North America, according to The Old Farmer’s Almanac.